You can make small changes around the home that will help you be more environmentally conscious and may also help you save money.

 Every little bit counts, so here are five ways to start making an impact in your home.

 LED bulbs tend to be a little more expensive, but considering they last longer and use less energy, this is a small hurdle to jump and will save you money in the long run.
+Plus, in some states, upgrading to LED lighting is supported by government rebates.
+Check your state government's energy website for the most up-to-date rebate information.

-Of course, we’re all prone to holding onto things like fridges and washing machines if they still work, but after a few unexpected bills, they could be more trouble than they’re worth – make sure you check the energy star rating when you buy, too – more stars mean more efficiency over the long run.
+Of course, we’re all prone to holding onto things like fridges and washing machines if they still work.
+But after a few unexpected bills, they could be more trouble than they’re worth – make sure you check the energy star rating when you buy, too – more stars mean more efficiency over the long run.

 Growing your fruit and vegetables sounds like a big job, especially if you don’t have a green thumb, but you don’t need to landscape your whole yard to fit a supermarket-sized veggie pile: you can start as small as a pot on the window sill with a few choice herbs.

-We’ve all bought herbs from the supermarket that have wilted in the fridge before they’ve had the opportunity to add flavour to your next super-dish and had to settle for something else.
+We’ve all bought herbs from the supermarket that have wilted in the fridge before they’ve had the opportunity to add flavour to your next super-dish.
+Having a few plants that grow quietly and will be there when you need them means you can get all the flavour you need with less hassle and waste.

 Bike riding is a pollution-free mode of transport, and Queensland’s Department of Transport and Main Roads suggests cycling 10km each way to work every day could save up you about $1,700 per year in transport costs (including all running costs and depreciation).
-Getting fit, saving cash with minimal impact on the planet?
+Getting fit and saving cash with minimal impact on the planet?
 It’s a no-brainer.

 Here are some easy ways to make a difference at home.